rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   },
   "priority": {
     "type": "number[]",
     "description": "An array of indexes matching positions of resources in resources array.
 Changing this changes the order of default rendering.
 Example: [3,2,1].
-Computed from RESADD initially, and a combination of SETATTRIBUTE and RESADD later."
+The first successful RESADD computes this to [0].
+Future changes are made with SETATTRIBUTE, and any resource not explicitly mentioned in the priority list is implied to go to the end of the list."
   },
   "logic": {
     "type": Logic[],